Should you teach your dog these seven skills?

 6. Sit or down stay

-“Sit” and “down” are two of the most popular dog training commands out there.
-Many basic obedience classes focus on simple positions like this because they’re usually quick to teach and they come in handy in several day-to-day situations with our pets.
+“Sit” and “down” are two of the most common dog training commands out there.
+Many basic obedience classes focus on simple positions like this because they’re usually quick to teach—and they can come in handy in several day-to-day situations with our pets.
 Plus sit and down are a great way to build your pup’s impulse control when you add in a short “stay”!

 Reasons you might teach your dog a sit or down stay: